Types of Data Set rules

 Kinesis data set connects to an instance of Amazon Kinesis Data Streams to get data records from it.
 Kinesis Data Streams capture, process, and store high volume of data in real time.
 The type of data includes IT infrastructure log data, application logs, social media, market data feeds, and web clickstream data .
 The data records in a stream are distributed into groups that are called shards.
 For more information on the Amazon Kinesis Data Streams, see the Amazon Web Services (AWS) documentation.

 For configuration details, see Creating a Kinesis data set.

 The Monte Carlo data set is a tool for generating any number of random data records for a variety of information types.
 When you create an instance of this data set, it is filled with varied and realistic-looking data.
 This data set can be used as a source in Data Flow rules instances.
 You can use it for testing purposes in the absence of real data.

-For configuration details, see Creating a Monte Carlo data set record.
+For configuration details, see Creating Monte Carlo data set.

 You can create the following data set records for analyzing text-based content that is posted on social media:

 A Stream data set processes a continuous data stream of events (records).